nicchunglow/music-player/README.md

 - For our repeat music player, when we introduce a new list, the previousQueue will be used for comparison to ensure it is not the same list.
 After which, the previousQueue will be removed.
 This consideration is also based by a user starting fresh with a new queue of songs.

-- Based on user behaviour, back button repeat same song is introduced.
+- Based on user considerations, back button repeat same song is introduced.
 Hence, when you click the back button that has the song played more than 3 seconds, it will do a repeat.
 When it is under 3 seconds, it will go to the previous song.
 This behaviour is similar to existing music players availale.

 #### Queue Logic